sonatype-nexus-community/nexus-format-archetype/src/main/resources/archetype-resources/README.md

 #[[###]]# Easiest Install

-Thanks to some upstream work in Nexus Repository (versions newer than 3.15), it's become a LOT easier to install a plugin.
+Thanks to some upstream work in Nexus Repository, it's become a LOT easier to install a plugin.
 To install the `${pluginFormat}` plugin, follow these steps:

 * Build the plugin with `mvn clean package -PbuildKar`
 * Copy the `${rootArtifactId}-${version}-bundle.kar` file from your `target` folder to the `deploy` folder for your Nexus Repository installation.